f13dev/f13-google-maps/readme.txt

 In order to use this plugin you will require a Google Maps API Key, of which instructions for obtaining one are in the admin panel.

+Features include:

+* Cached using Transient to save PHP server load (Maps are still called from Google on each page load)
+* Maps can be generated using a combination of: Building, Road, Town and Country
+* Requires a Google Maps API Key, full instructions are provided in the admin panel

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.